Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Hyperparameters for Numerical Experiments

 \subsection{Optical Interferometer Alignment}

-The third problem considered consists of tuning an optimal intereferometer by adjusting the alignment of two mirrors as detailed in \cite{Sorokin2020}.
-Similarly to the study performed in \cite{maddox2021bayesian}, the objective is to optimize the mirror coordinates in order to align the interferometer so that it reflects light without interference.
-The optical system consist of $16$ different interference patterns, each consisting of a $64\times 64$ image, resulting in an output tensor of shape $16\times64\times64$.
-To convert the problem of optimizing visibility into a BO task rather than a reinforcement learning one as defined in the original work \cite{Sorokin2020}, the simulator is reset to a default value $(10^{-4},10^{-4},10^{-4},10^{-4})$ each time the problem is queried, then the alignment of the two mirrors is optimized starting from that setting as carried out in \cite{maddox2021bayesian} in order to make a fair comparison between the RPN-BO and HOGP methods.
-The simulator implementation is available at \url{https://github.com/dmitrySorokin/interferobotProject}.
+To convert the problem of optimizing visibility into a BO task rather than a reinforcement learning one as defined in the original work \cite{Sorokin2020}, the simulator implemented in \url{https://github.com/dmitrySorokin/interferobotProject} is reset to a default value $(10^{-4},10^{-4},10^{-4},10^{-4})$ each time the problem is queried, then the alignment of the two mirrors is optimized starting from that setting as carried out in \cite{maddox2021bayesian} in order to make a fair comparison between the RPN-BO and HOGP methods.